Marques-079/MLA-Transformer/README.md

 # MLA-Transformer
 Applying MLA to GPT-2 (Inspired by TransMLA 2025-02)

+- Marcus